Board of Directors

 The Board is currently comprised of the following directors:

 Mr. Barram is chairman of Mobibucks Corporation, a provider of an alternate payment system and electronic loyalty card and coupon system.
 Prior to his service as chairman, Mr. Barram served as Chief Executive Officer of Mobibucks from 2006 to 2007 and Administrator of the U.S. General Services Administration, retired as of 2000.
 Mr. Barram also served as a director of Pope & Talbot, Inc. from 2001 to 2008 and NetIQ Corporation from 2002 to 2006.
 Age: 71.

 Dr. Brynjolfsson became a director of CSC in December 2010 and is the Schussel Family Professor at the MIT Sloan School.
 Dr. Brynjolfsson also serves as the director of the MIT Center for Digital Business, since 2002, a research associate at the National Bureau of Economic Research, since 2006, and as the Chairman of the MIT Sloan Management Review, since 2007.
 Dr. Brynjolfsson lectures worldwide on technology strategy, productivity and intangible assets.
 Dr. Brynjolfsson served as a director of CSK Corporation from 2006 to 2008.
 Age: 53.

 Rodney F. Chase

 Effective March 19, 2012, Mike Lawrie became President and CEO.
-The Board has determined that each of the remaining eight directors — David Barram, Erik Brynjolfsson, Rodney Chase, Judith Haberkorn, Chong Sup Park, Lawrence A. Zimmerman, Nancy Killefer and Brian Patrick McDonald — are independent, for purposes of CSC's Corporate Governance Guidelines (PDF-24 KB).
+The Board has determined that each of the remaining directors — David Barram, Erik Brynjolfsson, Rodney Chase, Bruce Churchill, Mark Foster, Nancy Killefer, Sachin Lawande, Brian Patrick McDonald and Sean O’Keefe— are independent, for purposes of CSC's Corporate Governance Guidelines (PDF 348 KB).